 When you die, “probate property” goes where the law — or legal documents you create — directs it to go.
 An example of probate property is a house you own by yourself.

 “Non-probate property” passes to a specific person automatically, whether or not you have a will or a trust, because the property itself already includes directions.
 An example of non-probate property is an IRA: it goes to whoever you named as a beneficiary.

 Not necessarily.
 However, be sure you know what you are doing (including specific requirements about content and witnesses) and what your other options are.

 The Mendocino County Law Library, located inside the Fort Bragg Library and at the courthouse in Ukiah, includes books about making your own estate plan.

 Legal steps for caring for someone who can’t care for themselves

 Conservatorships: When someone takes care of a person over 18 because that person cannot care for themselves, the person taking care is a conservator.
 A conservatorship might be needed for the care of a disabled young person or for an old person or a sick person who has become unable to care for themselves.

-The Mendocino County Superior Court’s in-person Self-Help Center can help you represent yourself to establish a legal guardianship for a minor.
-The California Judicial Council’s online Self-Help Center offers online guidance on establishing a guardianships of a minor.
+I can assist in establishing a guardianship.
+You can also contact the Mendocino County Superior Court’s Self-Help Center, which can help you represent yourself to establish a legal guardianship for a minor.
+The California Courts Self-Help Center offers online guidance on establishing a guardianships of a minor.